Skip to main content

 " Yes..."
 Roshni waited as her heartbeat increased.

-" Am glad I found that someone in you."
-He blurted out, in a choked voice. " And I promise I will be nothing like my father."
+" Am glad I found someone like you."
+He blurted out in a choked voice. " And I promise I will be nothing like my father."

 " Sometimes that is like an eternity!"
 She completed his thought.
 He hugged her in joy.
 She hugged him back.